SAVE 20% SITEWIDE + FREE SHIPPING UNTIL DEC 4

 Is coir a good choice for kitchens or other areas that may get wet?

 Although a coir mat is often placed just outside a door, coir is not considered an “outdoor” material.
 It is water-resistant, but regular exposure to rain, sun and other weather would lead to coir’s deterioration.
 The ideal placement for these versatile natural fiber rugs, carpet and tiles is indoors: in living rooms, dens, offices, hallways, entryways, stairways, boutique shops or other commercial settings where durability and a natural aesthetic is required.
-We offer many other options for outdoor floor coverings—browse our outdoor or modern synthetic collections.
+We offer many other options for outdoor floor coverings—browse our outdoor or woven vinyl collections.

 bring a natural aesthetic to retail spaces